maxwellanaaba5-bot/networkwalks-BO82-week4-Cybersecurity-lab-setup/README.md

 This project was completed as part of the **Networkwalks Cybersecurity Training Program, Batch B082 — Week 4**.

-The assessment simulated a web application penetration test against **Mediroza General Hospital**.
-The objective was to identify security weaknesses across the application's authentication mechanism, encrypted documents, web server configuration, and exposed database backup.
+The assessment simulated a web application penetration test against **Mediroza General Hospital** within an authorized training environment.

+The objective was to identify security weaknesses across the application's authentication mechanism, protected documents, web server configuration, and exposed database backup.

-The assessment followed a progressive attack path in which information discovered during reconnaissance was used to support subsequent stages of the investigation.
+The assessment followed a progressive attack path where information discovered during reconnaissance was used to support later stages of the investigation.

-The assessment demonstrated how multiple individually significant weaknesses can be chained together to increase the overall security impact of a compromised application.
+This exercise demonstrated how multiple vulnerabilities can be chained together to increase the overall security impact of a compromised application.

 ---